naholyr/github-todos/README.md

 Github-Todos is a git hook to convert your TODOs into Github issues.

+You can read [the full presentation from wiki](https://github.com/naholyr/github-todos/wiki/Full-presentation) for detailed information.

 ## Basic usage

 * Install hook on your repository